phreebooks/PhreeBooksERP/readme.txt

 == Changelog ==

+= 5.0.4 =
-= 5.0.2 =
+2018-07-12 - Incorporate Bizuno library 2.1.5, bugs with portal and configuration paths = 5.0.2 =
 2018-06-13 - Incorporate Bizuno library 2.1.4, bugs with portal and configuration paths = 5.0.1 =